SophieZ302/InfoRetrivalModels/README.md

 ![image_Okapi](image/equation/okapi.png)

 Where:
-tfw,dtfw,d is the term frequency of term w in document d len(d)len(d) is the length of document dd avg(len(d))avg(len(d)) is the average document length for the entire corpus The matching score for document dd and query qq is as follows.
+tf,d is the term frequency of term w in document d len(d) is the length of document dd avg(len(d)) is the average document length for the entire corpus The matching score for document dd and query q is as follows.

 #### TF-IDF
 This is the second vector space model.
 The scoring function is as follows.